 Raising chickens both on a commercial basis or in your backyard has immense benefits.
-However, chicken disease poses a great threat to the sustainability of this venture.
+However, major chicken diseases pose a great threat to the sustainability of this venture.
 Many give up their interest in poultry production due to the challenge of diseases.

-Knowing about these diseases presents some ideas to prevent and better manage your chickens.
+Knowing about these major chicken diseases presents some ideas to prevent and better manage your chickens.
 So we bring you major chicken diseases, covering the symptoms and how to prevent and/or treat them.

 1. Newcastle Disease

 |Connect and Share with Farmer friends, Experts and all the players in Agriculture.|

 Cause: Newcastle disease is a contagious viral infection causing a respiratory nervous disorder in chickens and other birds.
 This disease is carried by other birds including wild birds.
 If you touch an infected bird you can pass it on from your clothes, shoes, and other items.